shubsolos19/IBM-Project/README.md

-# ✈️ Travel Agent Chatbot
+# IBM SkillsBuild 4-Week Internship on AI & Cloud Technologies

+This repository documents the capstone project completed during the **IBM SkillsBuild 4-Weeks Internship on AI & Cloud Technologies**.
+This program is a collaborative initiative by the **Edunet Foundation**, **AICTE**, and **IBM SkillsBuild**.

+The internship's primary goal is to provide hands-on experience in emerging technologies, enhancing employability and confidence by solving real-world challenges using the IBM SkillsBuild and IBM Cloud platforms.

+---
+## 📖 About the Internship
+This 4-week program focused on providing practical skills in AI and Cloud Computing.
+The internship was structured with weekly virtual sessions, mentor guidance, and hands-on labs.
+The curriculum included:
+-   **Week 1:** Internship Orientation, IBM Cloud Registration, Artificial Intelligence.
+-   **Week 2:** Data Analytics concepts, Hands-On Labs, and Cloud EDA.
+-   **Week 3 & 4:** Building a Chat Bot, AI/ML experiments on the cloud, and a deep dive into AutoAI experiments on IBM Cloud.

+Successful completion required active participation, completion of at least two courses on IBM SkillsBuild, and the submission of a final project presentation.
+This internship was offered with no stipend.

+---

 ## 📌 Overview
-This project was developed as part of the **IBM SkillsBuild AICTE Internship (July 2025)**.
 The **Travel Agent Chatbot** is an AI-powered virtual assistant built on **IBM Cloud** to help users plan their trips efficiently.
 It provides personalized travel suggestions, itinerary planning, and travel assistance.

----

-## ⭐ Features
-- 🏝 **Destination Suggestions** – Recommends travel destinations based on user preferences
-- 🗓 **Itinerary Planning** – Creates optimized day-wise travel plans
-- 🏨 **Transport & Accommodation** – Suggests best travel modes and hotel options
-- 🌦 **Weather Updates & Local Guides** – Provides real-time weather and local attraction info
-- 🔔 **Booking Support** – Helps manage bookings & alerts users about changes

 ---